dylandelaporte/contiki/README.md

     - [alexrayne-make-cpp] - DEBUG symbol pass to compiler
     - [fix-make-loose-objects] - prevent delete project objects that have deps but not included in contiki lib
     - [fix-alexrayne-cc26-srec] - fix srec make routine when  build on windows platform
+    - [bkozak/build_in_seperate_dir] - PR#1417 We can now set BUILDDIR to build in seperate dir
+    - [ivan-alekhin/customrules-fix] - Allow to search "customrules" in additional directories.
+    - [fix-make-dotpath] - ommits '.' dir in SOURCEDIRS if one alredy provided PROJECTDIRS

 + [optimise-list-inlines] - core lists ontimisation by inlining code